-- Develop a foundational understanding of the nature of discourse in the discipline, as related to teaching and learning, including specialized language, concepts, and terminology; - 2.
-Understand teacher as designer of learning and assessment plans, and use of the resources available for designing learning and assessment. - 3.
-Explore and apply introductory theory related to the teaching of the discipline of Science with an emphasis on: designing discipline-based tasks and assessment processes and creating an adaptive classroom learning environment to better meet the needs of today's diverse learners. - 4.
-Successfully design short-term learning and assessment plans to deepen understanding of key ideas/concepts within the discipline.
+- 1. Developing a foundational understanding of the nature of discourse in the discipline, as related to teaching and learning, including specialized language, concepts, and terminology; - 2.
+Understanding teacher as designer of learning and assessment plans and use of the resources available for designing learning and assessment. - 3.
+Exploring and applying introductory theory related to the teaching of the discipline with an emphasis on designing discipline-based tasks and assessment processes and creating an adaptive classroom learning environment to better meet the needs of today's diverse learners. - 4.
+Successfully designing short-term learning and assessment plans to deepen understanding of key ideas/concepts within the discipline.